hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp right now.

   //TODO: Test magma in Hurricane.
+  //TODO: Remove magma bin when not define magma

   //TODO: MAGMA int64?
 Update magma bin==> to fully empty!